March 2020 Ongoing

 Connecting the Climate Challenge (CCC) is an initiative of Engage Nepal with Science in collaboration with Tribhuvan University, Teach for Nepal and the Midlothian Council (UK, Scotland).

-Connecting the Climate Challenge connects communities in Nepal and Scotland to share their different but complementary experiences to climate change and work together towards finding solutions to tackle the climate crisis using an interdisciplinary approach that includes digital technologies, science and art as platforms to educate, raise awareness and problem solve.
-Schools covering the main climatic areas of both Scotland and Nepal are the primary audience, as they act as excellent entry point to the wider community.
+Connecting the Climate Challenge connects communities in Nepal and the UK to share their different but complementary experiences to climate change and work together towards finding solutions to tackle the climate crisis using an interdisciplinary approach that includes digital technologies, science and art as platforms to educate, raise awareness and problem solve.
+Schools covering the main climatic areas of both the UK and Nepal are the primary audience, as they act as excellent entry point to the wider community.

 Through this initiative we also aim to give underrepresented communities a voice in the climate debate and reduce inequalities by levelling up schools from both countries.